taharon/boardgame_tracker/README.md

 In order to create the library, I needed each of the standard CRUD actions to affect a resource that required a game name, a game score, and a review.
 With the overhaul of my ERD, I needed to create two new resources.
 The first, instances of games, would hold a date and game name.
 The second, a played game, held a foreign key to users, a foreign key to a game instance, and a score for that player.
 These two tables combined allowed me to track when a game was played.

 My first big problem was figuring out how to create games playe which allowed an arbitrary number of players.
 The change to a many to many relationship for users and game instances through games played allowed me to circumvent this.
 I also want to validate emails as a user types them in, since I do not expect users to be able to remember the email addresses of everyone they've played with.
 This currently works by pulling the entire users list to the front end and validating on the fly, however this is both ineffiient and a security risk.
 My solution to this, while currently not implemented, is to create a friends list that allows players to add nicknames for friends, and then allowing autocompletion using the friends list.
 I need to create a series of custom routes which would return joins of my played games and game instance tables.
 These currently do not work, and these joins are created on the front end, however this require pulling the entire played games table.
 This has also led to played game creation requiring a loop over the number of players and multiple api calls, instead of a single call with an array of objects.

 ## Up Next
 Change CSS to make it look nicer
 Add friends list for users
-Finish custom routes for played games update, delete
-Allow users to show all games played or all games played with a certain user
-Allow users to add a played game with an unregistered user (user XOR unregistered user)
+Finish custom routes for played games update, delete Allow users to show all games played or all games played with a certain user Allow users to add a played game with an unregistered user (user XOR unregistered user) Only allow 1 copy of board game in library